AUAP/AP2018/all_miniex/mini_ex5.md

 5. Create a readme file (README.md) and upload to the same mini_ex5 directory (see [this](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for editing the README).
 The readme file should contain the followings:
 - A screenshot of your program
 - A URL link to your program and run on a browser, see: https://rawgit.com/.
-- Describe how does your game work?
+- Describe how does your game work? (from a user/player perspective)
 - Describe how you use your objects and their related attributes and methods in your game.
 - Extend your game project to wider digital culture context, can you think of a digital example and describe how complex details and operations are being abstracted?
 6. Provide peer-feedback to 2 of your classmates on their works by creating "issues" on his/her github corresponding repository.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"